tmewett/BrogueCE/CONTRIBUTING.md

 We have a Discord server for discussion; feel free to join it here: https://discord.gg/8pxE4j8.

+If you are having an issue with online brogue, that is a separate repository, found here: https://github.com/flend/web-brogue

 ## Testing

 The *master* branch represents the latest development snapshot, and should be